 Women in engineering

-Meet just some of our inspirational employees, past and present, raising the profile of women working in engineering and STEM subjects.
+Meet just some of our inspirational employees, who are raising the profile of women working in aerospace and STEM subjects.

 Jessie started her engineering career as an intern with Boeing Defence in Australia.
 Since moving to the UK, her role on the E-7 programme has allowed her to set her sights on further developing her engineering career.